nucleosynthesis/LHCDataStatisticsICISE2024/docs/day2.md

 trijet_mass = trijet["p4"][ak.argmax(trijet.p4.pt, axis=1, keepdims=True)].mass
 observable = ak.flatten(trijet_mass).to_numpy()
 ```
 for the control region.
+We will use this control region in combination with our signal region in tomorrow's exercise.

 !!!
 Question
     Write a new notebook to process the events but this time applying the control region selection.
     If you prefer, you can instead modify your original notebook so that it can process the events for the signal region and control region at the same time!
+Remember,
-Remember to also modify the name of the output file to something like `controlregion_mbjj.csv` so as not to overwrite our signal region.
-You should also name the channel something like "`controlregion`" as we'll use this name for our datacards later.
+       - Also modify the name of the output file to something like `controlregion_mbjj.csv` so as not to overwrite our signal region.
+       - You should name the channel for the control region something like "`controlregion`" as we'll use this name for our datacards later - remember this when using the `histogramToDataframe` function.
+       - We also want to include the histograms for the jes up and down variations just like we did in the control region.

 /// details | Show answer
 I have uploaded a Jupyter notebook that will perform the  analysis on the samples and produce both the signal region and control region in a single output `.csv` called `allregions.csv`.
 The notebook os called `FullAnalysisWithControlRegion.ipynb`in the `ttbarAnalysis` folder.
 If you really get stuck, have a look at this notebook to see how to run our object and event selection, calculate the observable and save the histograms for all of the samples this time with the control region.